 After this night, I started to sour somewhat on Costello for a while, and I think this concert had a lot to do with it.
 However, I came back around in short order, with an upcoming, killer performance in 1980 doing much to reverse that trend and, by comparison, leaving this half-assed show in the dust.

-Here is Elvis Costello, two hours south and six months before I saw him live.
-This performance of “Radio Radio” in Detroit seems passionate in a way that I had expected for the London show, but that he didn’t fully deliver on.
+Here is Elvis Costello at the Capitol Theater in Passaic, New Jersey, six months before I saw him live.
+This performance of “Radio Radio” seems passionate in a way that I had expected for the London show, but that he didn’t fully deliver on.

 “This Year’s Girl” from This Year’s Model (1978)